satmaramani/yaml-to-json-converter/README.md

 # yaml-to-json-converter

-A simple utility to convert deeply nested YAML files to JSON objects.
+A simple utility to convert deeply nested YAML files to JSON objects, below example is a 7 deep level YAML file.

+YAML-to-JSON Converter is a versatile utility designed to transform single, double or deeply nested YAML files into JSON objects effortlessly.
+This tool accommodates any level of nested YAML structures, ensuring there are no depth restrictions.
+Users can either input a YAML file or provide hardcoded YAML strings for conversion, both examples are given below.

+The utility guarantees seamless handling of complex YAML hierarchies, making it ideal for developers and data engineers.
+Whether you are dealing with configuration files, data serialization, or any YAML-based data format, this converter provides a reliable solution.
+Simplify your data transformation needs with our YAML-to-JSON Converter and enjoy the flexibility and ease it brings to your workflow.

 ## Installation